Ramblurr/ts-enum-tools/README.md

 Declare a TypeScript enum using string values.
 Since these are not officialy supported in TypeScript yet, it is necessary to cast them as a type of 'any'.
-It's also advisable to declare an inteface mirroring the enum, that better describes the string or boolean output provided by some of the tools.
+It's also advisable to declare an interface mirroring the enum, that better describes the string or boolean output provided by some of the tools.

 ```